solygambas/react-projects/README.md

 - creating and assigning access keys.
 - automating cache invalidation.
 - handling CSS in microfrontends.
+- implementing multi-tier navigation.
+- using memory history and syncing history objects.

 Based on [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/) by Stephen Grider (2021).